engusmaze/AmogusVirus/README.md

 - keyboard
 - psutil

-Then run compile.bat to get working folder with virus
+Then run compile.bat to get working program in folder with virus